praneth-sai/APT/README.md

 This application can be used only on "Kali Linux", it will not work on other Linux versions unless you install all the required tools manually.

 # How it works
-APT uses Python to create an automated framework to use industry standard tools (such as preinstalled kali tools, OWASP ZAP and Nmap etc) to perform repeatable, well-designed procedures with anticipated results to create an easily understandable report listing vulnerabilities detected within the web application.
+APT uses Python to create an automated framework to use industry standard tools (such as preinstalled kali tools, OWASP ZAP, Nmap etc) to perform repeatable, well-designed procedures and creates an easily understandable report, listing vulnerabilities detected within the web application.

 ## Information Gathering
   ```DNS